vlee4293-school/CPE301-Final-Project/README.md

 https://docs.google.com/document/d/1az5H0Pi9jA3rXqkfopbbeTGD6ghsxjKuj-Lz2obhzMg/edit

 # Temperature and Humidity Sensor
-This module receives temperature and humidity data from the DHT11 sensor using the Arduino library DHT11.
+**Components:** DHT11 Temperature and Humidity Module, 10k resistor **Description:** This module receives temperature and humidity data from the DHT11 sensor using the Arduino library DHT11.
 The temperature units are in Celsius and humidity is recorded by percentage.

 # DC Motor & Fan Blade
 **Components:** 3-6 V DC Motor, Fan Blade, L293D IC, Power Supply Module, 9V1A adapter